motorcycle 101 guides

 3. Louisiana Motorcycle Helmet Laws

 Because it is mandatory to have a motorcycle helmet on, the number of fatalities due to motorcycle accidents in Louisiana is not as high compared to other states.
-While they cannot provide complete protection, they have been instrumental in preventing severe or fatal injuries to the head or neck.
-Statistics in recent years have shown how they have been beneficial to motorcyclists n Louisiana:
+While they cannot provide complete protection, they have been instrumental in preventing severe or fatal injuries.
+Statistics in recent years have shown how they have been beneficial to motorcyclists in Louisiana:

 • In 2019, only 81 motorcyclists out of more than 1,100 were killed in collisions